| |

 thinking on how we can best confront the stumbling blocks that today's

+rapidly evolving world has strewn in our collective path".
 It is thus a timely and necessary initiative, especially considering

 that there is the risk that, in the future, the WTO -and its rules- might